 First Some Announcements:

 Tax review is available.
-Once you have completed your 2020 taxes, we would like to review them for any additional planning opportunities.
-Simply upload your 2020 tax return documents at https://ascendinvestment.com/resources/secure-file-upload and reply to this email and we will get working on them.
+Once you have completed your 2021 taxes, we would like to review them for any additional planning opportunities.
+Simply upload your 2021 tax return documents at https://ascendinvestment.com/resources/secure-file-upload using the password 40642 to access the page.
+Then reply to this email and we will get working on them.

-We will be having our annual review time in August and September of this year.
+We will be having our annual review time in August through October of this year.
 We will be reaching out to schedule a time with you.
 If you would like to meet before that time, please call or reply to this email and let’s schedule a time.